Remove Eking ransomware (Virus Removal Guide) - Decryption Steps Included

 Elimination | The only possibility to remove the ransomware from the system is a thorough scan with a professional AV engine |

-File decryption | Unfortunately, there's no official Eking decryptor.
+File decryption | There's no working decryptor.
 You can try alternative data recovery solutions that we have listed below this article or try to contact reputable ransomware researchers for help |

 Fix tool | The damage that the ransomware does to the system is huge and leading to Windows system errors.
-To fix such damage, use tools like ReimageIntego repair software |
+To fix such damage, use tools like FortectIntego repair software |

-The Eking ransomware virus also displays a ransom note, which, as we have already pointed out able, is similar to the one displayed by Dharma.
+The virus also displays a ransom note, which, as we have already pointed out able, is similar to the one displayed by Dharma.
 Victims may see a pop-up info.hta, which states the fact of an attack, provides contact information, ID number, and instructions on how to purchase Bitcoins.
 In addition, it may generate an info.txt file in every folder that contains encrypted data.
-The Eking ransom note contains the following information:
+The ransom note contains the following information:

 Your PC has been infected by a ransomware.
 If you want to restore them, contact the following address below.